 How to eat prunes or plums

 Prunes, as we all know, can be eaten fresh and in dried form.
-We can add prunes in a fruit salad or we can prepare juice.
+We can add prunes to a fruit salad or we can prepare juice.

 1. In Salad